 Gout, which is caused by crystals that collect in the joints, is another common type of arthritis.
 Psoriatic arthritis, lupus, and septic arthritis are other types.

 Osteoarthritis is also called degenerative joint disease or degenerative arthritis.
 It affects about 33 million Americans and is the most common chronic joint condition.

-Osteoarthritis results from overuse of joints.
-It can be the consequence of demanding sports, obesity, or aging.
-If you were an athlete or dancer in high school or college, you may be wondering why your knee or hip aches when you climb out of bed in the morning.
+Osteoarthritis results from overuse of joints but most commonly it is an aging phenomenon.
+It can be the consequence of demanding sports where joints may be injured or obesity, which places increased load on weight bearing joints, If you were an athlete or dancer in high school or college, you may be wondering why your knee or hip aches when you climb out of bed in the morning.
 Ask your doctor about osteoarthritis.
 It can strike earlier in life with athletes or those who suffered an injury in young adulthood.
 Osteoarthritis in the hands is frequently inherited and often happens in middle-aged women.

 Osteoarthritis is most common in joints that bear weight -- such as the knees, hips, feet, and spine.
 It often comes on gradually over months or even years.
 Except for the pain in the affected joint, you usually do not feel sick, and there is no unusual fatigue or tiredness as there is with some other types of arthritis.

 With osteoarthritis, the cartilage gradually breaks down.
 Cartilage is a slippery material that covers the ends of bones and serves as the body's shock absorber.
 As more damage occurs, the cartilage starts to wear away, or it doesn't work as well as it once did to cushion the joint.
 As an example, the extra stress on knees from being overweight can cause damage to knee cartilage.
 That, in turn, causes the cartilage to wear out faster than normal.